max-kk/ajax-login-registration-modal-popup/readme.txt

 == Changelog ==

+= VER 2.08 - 1/12/2019 =

+- Options to hide the tabs in modal & full-width submit button style

 = VER 2.07 - 10/10/2019 =

 - Fixed issue with nickname used and a display name in WooCommerce and Buddypress